-That they’ll always be yours.
-No matter how many hours a day they’re away from you at school they will still be your number one and you theirs.
+That your baby will always be yours.
+No matter how many hours a day they’re away from you at school, they will still be your number one and you theirs.
 You’ve done the groundwork.
 They’ll love you and miss you immensely.
 It’s just their new adventure.

 Homework.
 Those first few years of school.
 My son was so little.
 I look back at the photos and literally, he was a baby.

 Why then, when he’d been at school for 6 hours already and was thoroughly exhausted, did I make him sit in a car park- waiting for his swimming lessons to start and force that tired little boy to read the assigned book that had been given to him for homework?